alin719/cs229_merging/README.md

 the dictionaries are not stored as vehicles, but you can init a vehicle from any entry, and then pull info from that.
 Future updates include using these directly in the dicts.

+4) use learn.py as to learn.
+Can comment out the loading of the data (indicated in script) once the various arrays are in memory.
+-Rerun it if you clear the memory or kernel at any point.

 TODO:
 - Write functions to save / load grids as txt files.